 So when peak season hits, you’re not fighting fires in 5 different inboxes.
 You have one brain handling the majority of questions and one team supervising the edge cases.

-7 steps to implement AI for seasonality management
+How do you implement AI for seasonality management?

-Rolling out AI for seasonality isn’t about buying another tool.
-It’s about setting up the right foundations so your AI agent can actually learn your business, your products and your customers.
-These seven steps will help you avoid the common pitfalls and get real impact fast, especially if you're on Shopify and dealing with recurring peak seasons.
+You implement it in seven steps, starting well before your next peak.
+Rolling out AI for seasonality is not about buying another tool.
+It is about setting the right foundations so your agent learns your business, products and customers.
+These steps help you avoid the common pitfalls and get real impact fast, especially on Shopify with recurring peaks.

-- Build flows for refunds, resends, exchanges and subscription changes
+- Set your policies for refunds, resends, exchanges and subscription changes

 2. Audit data and touchpoints